 User Community Service Desk Downloads

-This tutorial demonstrates how to use reference data to create data quality rules that validate catalog items against approved reference values.
+This tutorial demonstrates how to create data quality rules that validate your operational data against approved reference values.
+You’ll learn to use your reference data tables as the source of truth to check data quality in external datasets.

 Scenario overview

-You maintain a reference table of valid values (such as territories, departments, or product categories) and want to validate your operational data against these approved values.
-This ensures data quality by flagging records that don’t match your standardized reference values.
+You maintain a reference table of valid values (such as territories, departments, or product categories) and need to validate your operational data against these approved values.
+For example, you might have:

 What you’ll learn

-• How to create lookup rules from reference data.
+• How to create data quality rules that check operational data against reference values.

-• How to apply validation rules to catalog items.
+• How to apply validation rules to your datasets.

-• How to evaluate data quality using reference data.
+• How to evaluate and interpret data quality results.

 What you’ll need